SoftUni-Internal/interactive-content/EN/00-Syntax-Functions-Statements/03-Functions-Overview.md

 circleArea(true)
 [/input]
 [output]
-We could not calculate the circle area because we received a boolean.
+This calculation cannot be completed using a variable of type: boolean.
 [/output]
 [/test]
 [/tests]